blue-build/legacy-template/modules/files/README.md

   usr: /usr
 ```

-In the example above, `usr` represents the file or directory located inside the `config/files` directory, while `/usr` designates the corresponding destination within the image.
-This simple configuration allows for seamless file copying and placement during image creation.
+In the example above, `usr` represents the directory located inside the `config/files` in the repository, while `/usr` designates the corresponding destination within the image.